 Remote Desktop Connection

-Remote Desktop Connection — As part of Microsoft Terminal Services, use this utility to allow a remote user to take control of your computer (Remote Desktop).
-Microsoft provides the client software Remote Desktop Connection for most Windows operating systems that allows a user to connect to and work with a remote server running Terminal Services.
+Remote Desktop Connection — Being the integral part of Microsoft Terminal Services, you can use this utility to allow a remote user to take control of your computer (Remote Desktop).
+Microsoft provides the client software Remote Desktop Connection for most Windows operating systems that allows users to connect and work with a remote server running Terminal Services.